in Touch with

-The popular Bach's Lunch Recitals, a favorite in the South Bay community for two decades, are now First Fridays at First!~fff, graciously hosted as a gift to the community by FirstServe Community Services, the nonprofit community service partner organization of First Lutheran Church & School – Torrance.
-The finest artists from Southern California and around the World perform half-hour lunchtime recitals.
+Classical Crossroads' First Fridays at First!~fff concerts are graciously hosted as a gift to the community by FirstServe Community Services, the nonprofit community service partner organization of First Lutheran Church & School – Torrance.
+The finest artists from Southern California and around the world perform half-hour lunchtime recitals.

 For information, call Classical Crossroads at (310) 316-5574 or click here.